 - Crossfit Level 2: This level is currently being revised via Crossfit HQ and involves a greater level of training for coaches.

 - Specialty Seminars: These consists of 1-2 day courses that focus on specific topics that include running, Olympic lifting as well as gymnastics.

 Although a Crossfit program is random, an inexperienced coach can program workouts that are back to back accidentally that utilize the very same muscle groups in the same manner.
 This does not allow for proper recovery.

 A great way to determine if the gym that you are considering has a plausible program is to consult the blog content of their web site.
 It is within this section that you will be able to find out about the workout of the day and more.
 Look over the information and look for tell-tell signs such as three consecutive days of high reps or heavy shoulder movements.
 This is a clear indication that they do not program well.

 Besides formal qualifications, you’ll want to make sure that the trainers are a good fit for you.
 Here are a few of the things you’ll want to look for:

 - A few different coaches (everyone will have their favorites)

 - Variety of exercises during workouts

-- An emphasize on technique and safety
+- An emphasis on technique and safety

 - Approachable and friendly

-- Offers tip on nutrition, gear, etc.
+- Offers tips on nutrition, gear, etc.

 One common complaint about Cross Fit boxes is that they’re quite expensive to join.
 That may be true, but when compared to a regular gym membership, you’re basically paying for almost personal training for every single class.